cjprybol/uCSV.jl/docs/src/man/declaring-column-vector-types.md

 ```

-Declaring whether specific columns should be CategoricalArrays by column name
+Declaring whether specific columns should be `CategoricalVector`s by column name
 ```jldoctest
 julia> using uCSV, DataFrames, CategoricalArrays